 Penny Brohn UK’s community fundraiser, Ian Riddell, said: “We were thrilled to have so many walkers take part in this year’s Stomp and see it grow so much from last year.
 The event was a huge success and spirits were high as Stompers created a purple spectacle across the city.
 A huge thank you to everyone who took part and supported the event.
 We can’t wait to see you all again next year!”

 With over 39 years’ experience, Penny Brohn UK recognises that people with cancer need more than medicine.

 Its Bristol Whole Life Approach provides integrated whole person cancer support that works alongside medical treatment to achieve the best health and wellbeing.
-The approach explores areas such as diet, exercise, relationships and managing stress, through free residential and day courses, one-to-one therapies, groups and national helpline.
+The approach explores areas such as diet, exercise, relationships and managing stress, through free residential and day courses, one-to-one therapies and groups.